Abdelaziz2010/Abdelaziz2010/README.md

 # 👋 Hi, I'm Abdelaziz

-**Backend .NET Developer**
+**Junior .NET Backend Developer**

 ---

 ## 🚀 About Me

-I'm a Backend .NET Developer passionate about building high-quality, scalable applications using modern technologies.
+I'm a .NET Backend Developer passionate about building high-quality, scalable applications using modern technologies.
 I have a solid foundation in C#, ASP.NET, and SQL, and I'm always eager to deepen my knowledge and expand my skill set.

 I enjoy working in collaborative, team-oriented environments where I can contribute to solving real-world problems — whether it’s debugging tricky issues, enhancing performance, or developing new features.
 I take pride in writing clean, efficient, and maintainable code.